ahmedcodein/salesware/README.md

 SalesWare is a sales module of a larger Customer Relation Management Solution.
 Therefore, the long term objective of this project is to extend this project to include Marketing, Customer Service, Customer Support and Customer Data modules.

-With respect to the short and midterm features, there is simply no limit as to what features can be included into SalesWare.
+With respect to the short and midterm features, there is simply no limit as to what features to be included into SalesWare.
 This is because Sales Activity involves numerous metrics and details.
-Those can be reflected into SalesWare to make it more valuable to any Sales Team.
-For instance, additional fields could be added to the prospect, product and opportunity models.
-There is no limitation as to what fields should be added.
-So the question is should the author add those fields?
+All of those features can be integrated into SalesWare to make it more valuable to any Sales Team.
+So the right question is not Can the author implement this or that feature.
+But rather, should the author build this feature in the first place?

 The author believes this question should be left to the early adopters of SalesWare to answer.
 The best feature to develop is the one that the customer asks for.
-SalesWare at its current state aims to get the author at the door step of potential users and start collecting those important first-to-develop features.
+SalesWare at its current state aims to get the author at the door step of potential users and to ask which feature I should develop for you?

 Nevertheless, here are some of the features that the author thinks are important and could be developed in the meantime.

 1. Search functionality on prospect/product/opportunity list page.
-2. Sales Funnel to track expected revenue at the end of each fiscal quarter or by the end of each fiscal year.
+2. Sales Funnel to track expected revenue by the end of each fiscal quarter or year.
 3. Sales revenue estimation by country.
 4. Sales revenue estimation by industry.
 5. Data Analytics to provide additional value to the user.
 For instance, having data about how much time in average is required to acquire a customer from the time of creating the Lead up to the time of Closing the opportunity, i.e, the Close stage.